 - Solo: Please prepare a solo excerpt that will demonstrate your abilities.

 - Please prepare only 1-2 minutes of your best material.

 Ongoing Instruction: Youth symphony students are expected to be pursuing individual or group instruction on their instruments while participating in the UNH-YSO.
-Private lesson instruction fulfills this expectation, as does participation in a school program that meets two or more times per week and focuses primarily on bowed string instruments.
+Private lesson instruction fulfills this expectation, as does participation in a school ensemble program that meets two or more times per week and is dedicated to bowed string instruments (violin, viola, cello, bass).

 School Participation Policy: One of the fundamental reasons for the founding of the UNH-YSO is to support string education in the region.
 The UNH-YSO seeks to support all school string program that currently exist and hopes to encourage the creation of more.
 The UNH-YSO is not an alternative to instruction in a public or private school program; it is a supplement.

 Therefore, UNH-YSO students who attend a school where string instruction is offered as a part of the regular school curriculum must be participating in that school program.
 This would simultaneously fulfill the above requirement for ongoing instruction.